 Walking to the harbour, Spanish Arch, Quay Street, Galway Cathedral and Lynch’s Castle are just some of the other things to do in Galway.
 As you walk through the colourful streets you will also get to see locals playing traditional music, which is a great experience!

 Now onto the best day trips from Galway!

 The Aran Islands are found in the bay of Galway and are a must-visit.
 There are three islands in total; Inishmore, Inishmaan, and Inisheer.
 The islands are well known for their ancient sites, making them a great day trip from Galway!

 You can’t see all three islands in one day, because there is so much to see and the ferries aren’t frequent enough to go between the islands in a day.
 We chose the largest of the islands to explore, which is Inishmore.
 Out of the three islands, Inishmore has the most things to see and offers an amazing experience.

 The island doesn’t permit cars to drive around the island unless of course, you are a local or on a private tour.
 Therefore you will need to find alternative modes of transport.
-You can go around the island by foot, horse & carriage or by bicycle.
+You can go around the island on foot, on horse & carriage or by bicycle.